irisadk/DemPres-Polling/README.txt

 - Entry.java
 - PriorityQueue.java

-run: java DriverHW06
-- supports use of flags -r and -n, and file names including paths
-- supports entering the -r flag one or more times
+Run: 'java DriverHW06' followed by the file name(s).
+If more than one file name is inputted, the program will read in the first file and print out the heap, then read in the next one and print out the updated heap, etc.
+The flag -r will remove/ignore the names of the candidates following it.
+The flag -n will print a list of the top x candidates, where x is the number following the flag.
+The flags may be entered in either order.
+The file name(s) must come last.

-- supports entering flags in either order examples of acceptable inputs:
+examples of acceptable inputs:
 - java DriverHW06 dempres_20190218_1.csv
-- java DriverHW06 -r Biden -r Harris -n 5 polls/dempres_20190218_1.csv
+- java DriverHW06 -r Biden -r Harris -n 5 Desktop/dempres_20190218_1.csv
-- java DriverHW06 -n 5 -r Biden Harris Desktop/polls/dempres_20190218_1.csv
+- java DriverHW06 -n 5 -r Biden Harris dempres_20190218_1.csv dempres_20190220_1.csv dempres_20190317_1.csv

-peekTopN has a runtime of O(1) but it uses a lot of memory. it works by copying the heap and polling the first N items from the copy, leaving the original heap untouched while still utilizing the heap order.

 ArrayHeap utilizes an Entry object which has a priority and a value.
 I did this so that I could have 2 compare methods, one which compares on the basis of priority (i.e. polling percentage) and one which compares on the basis of value (i.e. candidate's last name).

-I am aware that the cyclomatic complexity is 12 in my driver.
-I do not know how to fix that.

-I spent many many hours on this assignment.
-I no longer remember how many.